galopago/misistemita/README.md

 ## BACKPLATES

 Backplates are flat plates with a distance between holes of 10.16 mm.
 Backplates are classified as follows: backplates fixed to the enclosure and mechanical adapters for other kinds of modules.
-The backplates are made in PCB houses, however, they can be built with other materials and processes like laser cutting, CNC machining or homemade with drill and saw!
+The backplates are made in PCB houses, however, they can be built with other materials and processes like laser cutting, CNC machining or homemade with drill and saw!.
 [Source files for backplates](/a-backplates)